 —Two basic conditions (and how to pressure wash) in this section—

 Stain a deck that is new

-If your deck is in good shape (and not pressure treated wood), go to the painting section of how to stain a deck (below).
+If your deck is in good shape (and not pressure-treated wood), go to the painting section of how to stain a deck (below).
 Lucky you do not need to do any sanding or any prep other than a washing (for new decks only).
 See below regarding pressure treated wood: be careful here.

-If you scrape it yourself, have a good set of scrapers: see my favorites below.
-You must have a good file to sharpen every few minutes of scraping: yes, that often.
+If you scrape it yourself, have a good set of scrapers: see my favorites on our deck tool list.
+You must have a good metal file to sharpen every 10-15 minutes of scraping: yes, that often.
 Dull scrapers cannot cut a sharp edge that you can sand and later coat.
 This short video show how to sharpen with a file.

-Start your prep with a pressure wash*
+Start with a pressure wash

 We only use a washer with the rotating tip (called ‘turbo’ tip) prevent damage to wood.

 * Don’t intensly pressure wash “pressure treated” wood.
 We explain why in our other post that discusses whether you should Paint or Stain Deck.